omar251/tts/README.md

 You can customize the tool's behavior by editing the `config.yaml` file in the project root:

 - `input_file`: Default input text file path (relative to project root)
-- `translated_file`: Path for the translated text file (relative to project root)
+- `translated_file`: Path for the translated text file (relative to project root).
+Defaults to `temp/translated.txt`.
-- `output_directory`: Directory to store generated audio files
+- `output_directory`: Directory to store generated audio files.
+Defaults to `temp`.
 - `special_characters`: Characters used to split the text into chunks
 - `delimiter`: Delimiter used in word boundary files
 - `tts_voice`: Default TTS voice (see `edge-tts --list-voices` for options)